MICHAEL FURNESS QC

 Michael’s practice has three main strands:

-- Contentious trust litigation
+- Contentious trusts and estates litigation

 - Advice and litigation concerning occupational pension schemes

 He also undertakes professional liability litigation in areas related to the three main areas of his practice.

 Michael has wide litigation experience, at all levels and in a variety of jurisdictions.

 In this jurisdiction he has appeared several times in the House of Lords and in the Supreme Court (in the revenue case of DCC Ltd v HMRC).
 His appearances in the House of Lords include the leading tax cases of Ingram, McNiven v Westmoreland Investments and Arctic Systems, and the important pensions case of National Grid v Mayes.